May 2001–July 2001

 Transplant day.
 Ironically, this day was somewhat anticlimactic.
 The blood had been stored since February at Cryo-Cell, and they had delivered it to All Children's Hospital a week before the transplant.
 The transplant itself was very much like a blood transfusion and only took a few minutes.
 After the transplant, we celebrated by shooting silly string in the hospital room and at the nurses.
 Nicolas enjoyed that.

 After the transplant, Nicolas began feeling sick from the heavy regimen of chemotherapy and radiation that he underwent a week before the transplant.
-Again, his hair started falling out and throughout this time there were some ups and downs - Nicolas spiked a fever and he had trouble retaining fluids.
-But on May 13th he started showing signs of engraftment, which means that Nathaniel's transplanted stem cells were accepted by Nicolas, and his white cell count started doubling.
-This was day 13 post-transplant and it was unexpected because this does not typically happen until day 21.
-On day 21 they took out Nicolas' feeding tube, and on day 24 he was discharged to the Ronald McDonald House.
+Again, his hair started falling out and throughout this time there were some ups and downs—Nicolas had a high fever and he had trouble retaining fluids.
+But on May 13 he started showing signs of engraftment, which means that Nathaniel's transplanted stem cells were accepted by Nicolas, and his white cell count started doubling.
+This was day 13 post-transplant, and it was unexpected because this does not typically happen until day 21.
+On day 21, they took out Nicolas's feeding tube, and on day 24, he was discharged to the Ronald McDonald House.

 Eight Months Post Transplant

 Nicolas has been cancer-free since the transplant, and his prognosis is excellent.
 He's an intelligent, energetic little boy who loves to play with rescue heroes.
-We've been very open with Nicholas about his cancer and Nathaniel's role in his health.
-Nicholas says a prayer thanking God for Nathaniel every night.
+We've been very open with Nicolas about his cancer and Nathaniel's role in his health.
+Nicolas says a prayer thanking God for Nathaniel every night.